Activation function dependence of the storage capacity of treelike neural networks

 In this limit, the quenched free entropy can be expressed using the method of steepest descent as an extremization over the Edwards-Anderson order parameters $q_{j}^{ab} = (K/N) \mathbf{w}_{j}^{a} \cdot \mathbf{w}_{j}^{b}$ \cite{gardner1988space,talagrand2003spin,mezard1987spin}, which represent the average overlap between the preactivations of the $j^{th}$ hidden unit in two different replicas $a$ and $b$.
 Under a replica- and hidden-unit-symmetric (RS) ansatz $q_{j}^{ab} = q$, one finds that

 where $H(z) = \int_{z}^{\infty} d\gamma(x)$ is the Gaussian tail distribution function, $\sigma^2 = \mathbb{E} g^2 - (\mathbb{E} g)^2$ is the variance of the activation, and

 is an effective order parameter describing the average overlap between the activations of a given hidden unit in two different replicas.
-This expression for $f_{\textrm{RS}}$ is equivalent to that given in \cite{baldassi2019properties} for ReLU activations, but we adopt a different definition for the effective order parameter that has a clearer statistical interpretation for generic activation functions.
+This expression for $f_{\textrm{RS}}$ is equivalent to that given in \cite{baldassi2019properties} for ReLU activations, but we adopt a different definition for the effective order parameter that has a clearer statistical interpretation.

 To find the replica-symmetric capacity $\alpha_{\textrm{RS}}$, one must take the limit $q \uparrow 1$ in the saddle point equation that defines the extremum with respect to $q$, as the Gardner volume tends to zero in this limit \cite{gardner1988space,gardner1988optimal,engel1992storage,engel2001statistical,baldassi2019properties,barkai1992broken}.
 As $q \uparrow 1$, $\tilde{q} \uparrow \sigma^2$, but the asymptotic properties of $\tilde{q}$ as a function of $\varepsilon \equiv 1 - q$ depend on the choice of activation function.
 Making the general ansatz that $\sigma^2 - \tilde{q} \sim \varepsilon^{\ell}$ for some $\ell > 0$, we find that $\alpha_{\textrm{RS}} \sim \varepsilon^{\ell-1}$ (see Appendix \ref{app:sec:rs}).
 Therefore, the RS capacity diverges if $\ell < 1$ and vanishes if $\ell > 1$, while the boundary case $\ell = 1$ is special in that the capacity is bounded but non-vanishing.
-For the special cases of $g(x) = \sign(x)$ and $g(x) = \relu(x)$, this behavior was noted by \citet{baldassi2019properties}.
+For the special cases of $\sign(x)$ and $g(x) = \relu(x)$, this behavior was noted by \citet{baldassi2019properties}.
 For sign, one has $\sigma^2 - \tilde{q} \sim \sqrt{\varepsilon}$, and $\alpha_{\textrm{RS}}$ diverges in the infinite-width limit, while for ReLU, $\sigma^2 - \tilde{q} \sim \varepsilon$, and $\alpha_{\textrm{RS}}$ remains finite.
 However, \cite{baldassi2019properties} and other previous studies \cite{engel1992storage,barkai1992broken} relied on direct computation of the effective order parameters for all values of $q$, which is not tractable for most activation functions, and does not yield general insight.

-\emph{Asymptotics of the effective order parameter}---To understand the asymptotic behavior of $\tilde{q}(q)$ as $q \uparrow 1$ for general activation functions $g$, we apply tools from the theory of Gaussian measures \cite{bogachev1998gaussian}.
-As $g$ is in $\mathcal{L}^{2}(\gamma)$ by assumption, it has a Fourier-Hermite series